lorensen/VTKExamples/src/VTKFileFormats.md

  0  1      (nz-1)
 ```

-* Polygonal Data
+* **Polygonal Data**.
 The polygonal dataset consists of arbitrary combinations of surface graphics primitives vertices (and polyvertices), lines (and polylines), polygons (of various types), and triangle strips.
 Polygonal data is defined by the _POINTS_, _VERTICES_, _LINES_, _POLYGONS_, or _TRIANGLE_STRIPS_ sections.
 The _POINTS_ definition is the same as we saw for structured grid datasets.
 The _VERTICES_, _LINES_, _POLYGONS_, or _TRIANGLE_STRIPS_ keywords define the polygonal dataset topology.
 Each of these keywords requires two parameters: the number of cells n and the size of the cell list size.
 The cell list size is the total number of integer values required to represent the list (i.e., sum of numPoints and connectivity indices over each cell).
 None of the keywords _VERTICES_, _LINES_, _POLYGONS_, or _TRIANGLE_STRIPS_ is required.
 ```
 DATASET POLYDATA
 POINTS n dataType